-Financial Statements And Related Announcement - Second Quarter And/ Or Half Yearly Results
+Financial Statements And Related Announcement - Third Quarter Results

 Group Income Statement

 Statement of Comprehensive Income

 Group revenue decreased by 50.5% to $33.9 million for the quarter ended September 30, 2018 ("3QFY2018"), compared to $68.4 million in 3QFY2017, due mainly to lower contributions from all business segments.

 On a segmental basis, revenue contribution from Structural Steelworks decreased 55.1%, from $36.6 million in 3QFY2017 to $16.4 million in 3QFY2018, mainly due to the substantial completion of Senoko Food Hub and Jewel Changi Airport project at the end of FY2017.
 JTC Logistic Hub, SGH Community Hospital and Micron fabrication buildings were the key contributors to Structural Steelwork's revenue in the quarter under review.

 Revenue from Specialist Civil Engineering projects decreased by 42.3%, from $25.6 million in 3QFY2017 to $14.8 million in 3QFY2018 due to lower contributions from the MRT Thomson Line project as well as the completion of certain HK MTR projects.
 MRT Thomson Line and HK MTR projects were the key contributors to Specialist Civil Engineering's revenue in the quarter under review.